How to Prevent Swelling During Pregnancy

-- Avoid Restrictive Clothing: This acts as a tourniquet, obstructing the flow of blood back to the heart.
-The fluid then leaks out of the circulation into the surrounding tissues.
+Restrictive clothing can act as a tourniquet, which can obstruct the flow of blood back to the heart.
+This causes pooling of blood and allows fluid to leak out of blood vessels into the surrounding tissues.

-- Avoid Prolonged Standing: Especially standing still as this only allows blood to pool in your lower extremities.
-By moving around your muscles contract and along with the valves in your veins will promote the return of blood to your heart to be perfused through your kidneys and removed.
+Especially standing still, as this allows the blood to pool in your lower extremities.
+By moving around your muscles contract and this promotes the return of blood to your heart so it can be perfused through your kidneys.
+This removes excess fluid and toxins from your system.